10 minutes a day makes a difference.

 State Library of Queensland launched Dads Read as part of the National Year of Reading 2012.

 Dads Read aims to raise awareness of the importance and benefits of fathers and families reading with their children, particularly in their early developmental years.
-Queensland Public Libraries and State Library holds free, fun, Dads Read storytime events for families leading up to Father’s Day.
+Participating Queensland Public Libraries run free, fun, Dads Read storytime events and activities to encourage dads to get reading with their children.

 Reading with your children not only helps them to develop a love of reading, but also strengthens their literacy skills, models positive reading behaviour and builds children’s self-esteem around reading which is a fundamental life skill.

-For more information about Dads Read, visit www.dadsread.org.au
+For more information about Dads Read events in Queensland, visit www.dadsread.org.au.

-For more information contact the State Library Literacy and Young Peoples Services via email email@example.com or phone 3842 9021.
+For more information contact the State Library Literacy and Young Peoples Services at firstname.lastname@example.org or phone 3842 9021.